-The variables were analyzed via reflective indicators measured on the Likert 1-5 scale (1 - strongly disagree; 5 - strongly agree).
+The variables were analyzed via reflective indicators measured on the Likert 1-5 scale (I strongly disagree-5 strongly agree).
+We show the results obtained in the following tables.

-We can see that the main perceived institutional support is the promoting of virtual communication through web pages and virtual teaching platforms (68.2%).
+We can be seen that the main perceived institutional support is the promoting of virtual communication through web pages and virtual teaching platforms (68.2%).
 To a lesser extent (40.2%), the students consider that this support simplifies administrative tasks.
 However, a great number of them reckon that institutional support does not sufficiently respond to their study needs, training, exchange programs and internships; nor does it cover their communication and information needs either within or outside the institution.